Infighting in the Gulf Cartel: 'Spillover' violence

 After Samuel Flores Borrego was killed, the Gulf Cartel had lost many of its drug loads to rival groups and its own members, so when the new leader was appointed, "one of the first directives issued was to recuperate its losses."

 It is unclear how, but several Gulf Cartel members traced one of their stolen loads to a stash house of suspected dealers in Elsa, Texas on 1 November 2011.
 The cartel then called on an American-based prison gang to go and buy the loads to learn the location of the stash house.
-The gang dealers then went and bought the drugs from the dealers, but realized that it was not at the stash house were the goods were allegedly hidden.
-In an attempt to disclose the information to the dealers, the gang members kidnapped them, and that was when two country sheriffs received an emergency call a possible kidnapping.
-The policemen then spotted the gang member's Ford F-150 pickup truck and ordered the drivers to stop.
-While one of the policemen was speaking to the driver, the other approached the passenger window and was shot with a 9 mm gun.
-The policeman managed to survive because he was wearing a bullet vest.
+The gang dealers then went and bought the drugs from the dealers, but realized that it was not at the stash house where the goods were allegedly hidden.
+In an attempt to gain the location of the drugs from the dealers, the gang members kidnapped them, and that was when two country sheriff's deputies received an emergency call of a possible kidnapping.
+The deputies then spotted the gang member's Ford F-150 pickup truck and ordered the drivers to stop.
+While one of the deputies was speaking to the driver, the other approached the passenger window and was shot with a 9 mm gun.
+The deputy managed to survive because he was wearing a bullet vest.
 One of the gang members, however, was killed; the other was shot in the head and remained in critical condition.